 Others said it’s not the budget lines that make inter-district transportation difficult so much as the manpower.

-“I can’t say that funding is it as much as the staffing, just because there’s so many shortages everywhere it’s a matter of who’s going to drive this bus,” said Theresa Anderson, who has consulted with school transportation districts for nearly a decade.
+“I can’t say that funding is it as much as the staffing, just because there are so many shortages everywhere it’s a matter of who’s going to drive this bus,” said Theresa Anderson, who has consulted with school transportation districts for nearly a decade.
 Anderson previously ran transportation for both JeffCo and Cherry Creek Schools and said both districts collaborated with neighboring districts to get kids to school.

 “Even though it was a bill now, I have to say that we’ve actually been cooperatively busing for years,” Anderson observed, adding that districts have regularly collaborated free of charge on scheduling and routing to increase efficiencies.
 “We never wanted to be a barrier for education, and I think all too often transportation is this barrier.”

-Editor’s note: The article has been updated to reflect that the new law repeals only the inter-district transportation option in Section 7 of existing law passed last year.
+Editor’s Note: The article has been updated to reflect that the new law repeals only the inter-district transportation option in Section 7 of existing law passed last year.